mandytown/crfasrnn/README.md

 DenseCRF library from Philipp Krahenbuhl and Vladlen Koltun.
 Efficient Inference in Fully Connected CRFs with Gaussian Edge Potentials.
 NIPS 2011.

 For more information about CRF-RNN please vist the project website http://crfasrnn.torr.vision.
+Contact: <crfasrnn@gmail.com>